dmfay/massive-js/README.md

 ## SQL Files as Functions

 Massive supports SQL files as root-level functions.
-By default, if you have a `db` directory in your project, Massive will read each SQL file therein and create a query function with the same name:
+By default, if you have a `db` directory in your project (you can override this by passing in a `scripts` setting), Massive will read each SQL file therein and create a query function with the same name:

 ```sql
 /* this is in db/productsInStock.sql */